New Zealand Student’s Guide to Getting Into Australian Medical Schools

 Easiest Medical Schools to Get Into

-The truth is, all medical schools in Australia are very difficult to get into and no one is easier than others, per se.
-However, different unis emphasise different parts of your application which allows you to apply to unis that play to your strengths.
+The truth is, all medical schools in Australia are very difficult to get into.
+However, different universities emphasise different parts of your application which allows you to apply to universities that play to your strengths.

 If you're a great test-taker but hate interviews: The University of Queensland

 The University of Queensland is one of the easiest places for you to get into because, you guessed it, there's no interview process!

 If you want to get in as a school leaver, you need to crush Year 13 English, have an incredible ATAR of 99 (or equivalent) and a top UCAT score.

 Not to mention that if your ATAR is above a 99, your UCAT counts for 100% of your entrance weight.